-First paragraph sets the scope.
+The first paragraph sets the scope.
 Don’t limit yourself.
 Write for all ecologists, not just someone interested in freshwater, or in plants, insects, or bacteria, but anyone interested in how the world works.
 That usually means you need to tie your study to a key concept in the broader field (energy flow, predation, food webs, pollution, biodiversity, co-evolution, etc.).
-Those are broad concepts that transcend ecosystem types, scales and organisms.
+Those are broad concepts that transcend ecosystem types, scales, and organisms.
 Start there, then narrow down.

 Methods – variable, but it should be clear how each of your methods relates to the questions you promised in the introduction.

 Results – variable, but they need to explicitly answer the questions you laid out in the introduction.
-This is the #1 reason that papers often get bad reviews or rejected.
-They set up some great question, but don’t answer it in the results in any explicit way (or have a fatal flaw in the methods).
+This is the #1 reason that papers often get bad reviews or are rejected.
+They set up some great questions, but don’t answer them in the results in any explicit way (or have a fatal flaw in the methods).
 Don’t make readers search for the answer.
 Give it to them.